Invariant Reduction for Partial Differential Equations. II: The General Framework: Introduction

 \section{Introduction}

 Symmetry reductions of partial differential equations (PDEs) are a fundamental tool in nonlinear science, allowing the transformation of complex multidimensional problems into simpler, lower-dimensional forms.
-For instance, if a system exhibits invariance under geometric symmetries such as translations, rotations, or scalings—or more general Lie point symmetries—solutions that remain unchanged under these symmetry actions can be sought \cite{Olver, bibintro29}.
-Symmetry reductions have been widely applied to construct exact solutions of nonlinear PDEs that are both mathematically significant and physically relevant (see, e.g., \cite{cantwell2002introduction, bibintro29, bogoyavlenskij2000mhd, cheviakov2015fully, dierkes2020new}).
-Furthermore, reduced PDE systems often exhibit enhanced analytical structures, such as additional symmetries, conservation laws, or even integrability properties, which are absent in the original model (see, e.g., \cite{Olver, cheviakov2024analytical, kelbin2013new} and references therein).
+For instance, if a system exhibits invariance under geometric symmetries such as translations, rotations, or scalings -- or more general Lie point symmetries -- solutions that remain unchanged under these symmetry actions can be systematically sought \cite{ovsiannikov1982group, bibintro30, Olver, bluman2010applications}.
+Symmetry reductions have been widely applied to construct exact solutions of nonlinear PDEs that are both mathematically significant and physically relevant (see, e.g., Refs.~\cite{cantwell2002introduction, bluman2010applications, bogoyavlenskij2000mhd, cheviakov2015fully, dierkes2020new}).
+Furthermore, reduced PDE systems often exhibit enhanced analytical structures, such as additional symmetries, conservation laws, or even integrability properties, which are absent in the original model (see, e.g., Refs.~\cite{Olver, cheviakov2024analytical, kelbin2013new} and references therein).

 One of the significant advantages of symmetry-based methods is their algorithmic nature.
-Lie point symmetries, along with their generalizations, including contact, higher, and nonlocal symmetries, can be systematically identified using symbolic computation tools.
-This makes symmetry methods applicable to a wide range of PDE models in diverse fields of science and engineering (see, e.g., \cite{bibintro29} and references therein).
+Lie point symmetries, along with their generalizations, including contact, higher\footnote{Also commonly referred to as \emph{higher-order} or \emph{generalized} symmetries.}, and nonlocal symmetries, can be systematically identified using symbolic computation tools.
+This makes symmetry methods applicable to a wide range of PDE models in diverse fields of science and engineering (see, e.g., Refs.~\cite{Olver, bluman2010applications} and references therein).

+The vast majority of results in the literature dealing with symmetry reductions and their applications employs point symmetries, because invariance under point symmetries often yields explicit DE systems with fewer independent variables.
+In the current series of papers, we extend this approach to work seamlessly for point, contact, and higher symmetries.